lopea/SuperControls/README.md

 ## Setup

- 1. Add create a timeline and add it to a GameObject using a PlayableDirector
+ 1. Add create a timeline and add it to a GameObject

  2. In that same GameObject, add a SuperController.